Juknum/Juknum/README.md

 <h1>Hey there!
 I'm Julien - aka Juknum 👋😃</h1>
 <!--Introduction -->
 <p>
 	I'm Juknum!
-I'm a <strong>Student at <a href="https://www.utbm.fr/">University of Technology of Belfort-Montbéliard</a> 🇫🇷</strong>.
-I'm passionate about making <strong>open-source</strong> more accessible, creating software and tools to help people, and <strong>building a community</strong>.
-Do 🌟 my repository if you find my project interesting, at least your star could make someone's day.
+I'm a <strong>Student at the<a href="https://www.utbm.fr/">University of Technology of Belfort-Montbéliard</a> 🇫🇷</strong>.
+I'm passionate about making <strong>open-source</strong> more accessible, creating software and tools to help people, and <strong>building a community</strong>.Please stars 🌟 a repository if you find it's project interesting, at least your star could make someone's day.
 </p>
 <br>
 <em>
-	<b>I love connecting with different people</b> so if you want to say <b>hi, I'll be happy to meet you more!</b> 😊
+	<b>I love connecting with different people</b> so if you want to say <b>hi, I'll be happy to chat with you!</b> 😊
 </em>
 <hr>
 <!-- badges -->